Ishant-Vedak/Web-Development/README.md

 # Hello, I am Ishant 👋

-This repo shows my web development experience, and practice in other languages as well.
+This repo shows my web development experience, including projects and practice.

 ## Main Projects
 These are the main projects that best show my web development skill: